mtanasiewicz-nordsec/technical-task/README.md

 To make things a bit more challenging, API should support:
 * more than one external geocoding provider (Google maps and Here maps) which would be called sequentially if first provider does not find that address
 * implement layer responsible for caching results to DB (MySQL)
 * I should be able to use either whole stack (cache+here maps+google maps) or individual geocoder (google maps or here maps) or cached geocoder (cache+google maps for example)

 ## What this project already contains

 It is fully prepared project:
-* Symfony 5 project with all dependencies already installed
+* Symfony 5.4 project with all dependencies already installed
 * Doctrine entity already prepared to be used + repository with two methods required for retrieving and saving (\App\Repository\ResolvedAddressRepository)
 * Already prepared examples how to make geocoding requests to Google Maps and Here maps so you won't need to read documentation how to use those ( \App\Controller\CoordinatesController::gmapsAction and \App\Controller\CoordinatesController::hmapsAction )
 * API endpoint and controller action with DummyGeocoder injected as dependency placeholder.
+* Makefile prepared with some useful daily workflow commands.
+Please get familiar with it as it will save you some time during development.
+Feel free to add any useful commands yourself!

 ## What is expected from you